toplouie1/toplouie1/README.md

 I am a Full-Stack-Developer.
 Love learning new technology and building web Application.
 I love working in team, finding new Ideas and Implementing them.
-Always seeking to expand my knowledge on tech , Ability to learn and implement new technologies quickly. learning through experience for becoming an exceptional programmer.
+Always seeking to expand my knowledge on tech .

 - 🔭  I’m currently working on personal Projects 🎶 🎶 🎶
 - 📫  reach me: https://www.linkedin.com/in/nima-sherpa-00b1a9210/